halprin/delete-dynamodb-items/README.md

 # delete-dynamodb-items
 Bulk delete items from a DynamoDB table.

+## Download

+You can get `delete-dynamodb-items` from the [releases](https://github.com/halprin/delete-dynamodb-items/releases) section of this GitHub repository.
+There you will find downloads for your operating system and CPU architecture.

 ## Usage

 _**Warning**: running this command will result in all the items in the specified table to be deleted immediately!
 There